 Many blamed digital technologies in the past for separating us from each other; today everyone recognizes them as the tool keeping us together.
 But is that true for everyone?
 What of those without access to high speed internet?
 Prof. Concepción Galdón, Director of the IE Center for Social Innovation, explores.

+The Digital Divide and the Perfect Inequality Storm.
 With kind acknowledgements to IE University

 The struggle against Covid-19 has confined close to three billion people around the world in our homes as we speak.
 Children cannot go to school, nor can their parents go to work.
 Senior people who live alone cannot receive visits from their families.
 However, thanks to the internet, the school can go to the children and adults can continue to work online.

 LinkedIn is packed these days of articles about the glories of teleworking and online classes.
 According to the authors, one of the main changes that this crisis will bring about is a normalization of remote working and, thus, an improvement of work-life balance.

 Besides, children are becoming ever more acquainted with new technologies.
 Thanks to video conferencing, they can “visit” their grandparents and keep them company.
 Many blamed digital technologies in the past for separating us from each other; today everyone recognizes them as the tool keeping us together.
 Thanks to the internet, our lives keep moving on even in these most challenging circumstances.
 Unfortunately, not everyone has access to high-speed internet nor can everyone do his or her job online.

 In 2018 almost 95% of the population in the UK used the internet, according to World Bank Data.
 During the same year, in Peru, only 55% of the population used the internet, and barely 14% did so in Zambia.
 The digital divide between rich and developing countries limits the ability of poorer countries to take advantage of technology-based opportunities as they confront the crisis, exacerbating inequality between nations.